joeferraro/MavensMate-SublimeText/README.md

 MavensMate for Sublime Text is a plugin that aims to replicate the functionality of the Eclipse-based Force.com IDE.
 Its goal is to allow developers to work inside Sublime Text for all their Force.com-related tasks.

 * Create & Edit Salesforce.com projects with specific package metadata
-* Create & compile Apex Classes, Apex Trigger, Visualforce Pages, Visualforce Components, and Lightning Components
+* Create & compile Apex Classes, Apex Trigger, Visualforce Pages, Visualforce Components
+* Create & Edit Lightning Components (v7 only)
 * Retrieve & compile other types of Salesforce.com metadata
 * Run Apex test methods and visualize test successes/failures & coverage
 * Deploy metadata to other Salesforce.com orgs